-During the entire month of May, get a free Quick Slip Lower Platen Protector with the purchase of every heat press.
+During the entire month of July, get a free 7" Round Platen and matching Quick Slip Platen Protector with the purchase of every heat press.

 Offer valid for all sizes of MAXX® and Hotronix® brand shirt presses (excludes cap and 6x6 presses).

 Operable as a draw press or a swing-away, this innovative heat press machine also features interchangeable platens and a premium warranty.
 It's like having two presses in one.